Comparing ROI of Robo-Advisors, Personal CFOs

 As my colleague Matt Camrud, CFP® put it, a Personal CFO “works with clients to see the big picture—their total balance sheet and how everything works together … We also painstakingly catalog and analyze every detail, understanding how each component fits into the broader, holistic plan.
 As fiduciaries for our clients, we have a legal obligation to act in their best interest, and we believe the best way to fulfill this obligation is to serve as a Personal CFO and embrace a truly comprehensive approach.”

-The Personal CFO brand transcends the more common financial advisor role in that it entails more than just “advise.”
-Remember, not all advisors are fiduciaries, and taking the business partner approach in your personal finances can prime you for greater success.
+The Personal CFO brand transcends the more common financial advisor role in that it entails more than “advise.”
+Remember, not all advisors are fiduciaries; taking the business partner approach in your finances can prime you for greater success.

 What to Consider Before Choosing Between a Robo-Advisor and Personal CFO

-Cost is straightforward enough—it’s determined by the established price of a service or job.
+Cost is straightforward enough—the established price of a service or job determines it.

 Value complicates the decision-making process because it is subjective.
 For example, what is the value of hiring a driver in a foreign country versus renting a car for less and driving yourself?
 Five different people may have five different answers to the same question.

-Diversification is critical to your investment success, but there’s more than one way to allocate assets.
+• Diversification is critical to your investment success, but there’s more than one way to allocate assets.
 A Personal CFO works to protect several years of your projected cash needs.
-This helps you to cover your monthly needs while also dampening the overall volatility of the portfolio and ensuring that there is an adequate time horizon to experience any market corrections.
+This helps you cover your monthly needs while also dampening the portfolio’s overall volatility and ensuring an adequate time horizon to experience any market corrections.

-A Personal CFO focuses on getting you the best after-tax returns on your investments.
+• A Personal CFO focuses on getting you the best after-tax investment returns.
 For example, it’s critical that tax-inefficient investments—those that generate a lot of dividends and income—are held in your retirement accounts when possible.

-A systematic approach to rebalancing your portfolio can help you control your risk over time rather than experience unexpected fluctuations.
-Robo-advisors and Personal CFOs differ in approach to portfolio rebalancing, and that reveals some of the benefits of a personal touch.
+• A systematic approach to rebalancing your portfolio can help you control your risk over time rather than experience unexpected fluctuations.
+Robo-advisors and Personal CFOs differ in their approach to portfolio rebalancing, which reveals some of the benefits of a personal touch.

-For robo-advisors, much of this work is automated through the use of an algorithm.
+• For robo-advisors, much of this work is automated through an algorithm.
 Personal CFOs, on the other hand, set strategic sub-asset class targets and rebalance around those.
 Any changes are made based on the advisor’s understanding of your upcoming cash needs and life planning.

-Ultimately, you want to get the best possible return on investment, regardless of which strategy you choose.
-In many cases, individual investors operate under the notion that they should only spend the income generated by the portfolio, but this approach could be short-sighted.
-Opting for a total return approach can mitigate risks while also providing cash flow from multiple sources.
+• Ultimately, regardless of your chosen strategy, you want to get the best possible return on investment.
+Many individual investors believe they should only spend the income generated by the portfolio, but this approach could be short-sighted.
+Opting for a total return approach can mitigate risks while providing cash flow from multiple sources.